 #9 Look After Your Body

 A serious running goal means serious recovery strategies.
-Incorporate regular stretching and foam rolling at home, or go to a yoga class every week.
-Get sports massages if you can.
-And don’t bury your head in the sand about any minor injuries.
+Incorporate regular stretching and foam rolling at home, or do an online yoga class every week, don’t bury your head in the sand about any minor injuries.
 Seek out a reputable sports physio (preferably one who knows about running) and nip things in the bud.
 Sleep as much as you can, take naps if possible, and look after your body.
 It’s doing a great job for you!

 Windsor Half Marathon Sunday 26th September entries open now enter here